 General campus tours are available on weekdays, generally twice per day, through the One-Stop Center and Swoop Squad.
 Contact One Stop at (904) 620-5555 or the Welcome Center for more information.

-If you would like a Graduate Student Campus Tour, please go to this link and fill out the informational form.
+If you would like a Graduate Student Campus Tour, please visit our Tour Webpage and fill out the informational form.
 DPT program tours are generally not available during the Fall and Spring due to classroom usage.
 For more information, you can contact the Graduate School directly at (904) 620-1360.

 Questions regarding admission should be directed to email@example.com.

 The PT curriculum is rigorous and requires a substantial commitment of student time.
 Students will need to remain flexible with their time to participate fully in lab sessions, clinicals, and internships.
 Most students are unable to maintain regular employment while enrolled in the program.

 The UNF DPT program exceeds national averages annually with first time and ultimate pass rates.
 The American Physical Therapy Association (APTA) also maintains statistics for each program at www.apta.org.